 عنوان مقاله [English]

-The maximum, minimum temperature and precipitation series for 134 weather station of Iran have an average 3%, 4% and 2% missing values, respectively.
+The maximum, minimum temperaturs and precipitation series for 134 weather stations of Iran have an average 3%, 4% and 2% missing values, respectively.
 In this time series, 63 outliers were detected for the maximum temperature parameter that 53 of them were related to the Geophysics station of the University of Tehran.
 For the minimum temperature, this number reached 50 that 11 of them belong to the Geophysics station and for the precipitation parameter 13 outliers were identified that 5 of them are related to the Geophysics station.
-For the daily temperature series (excluding geophysics station), 89 stations were homogeneous and 44 stations had one or two break points, and for the precipitation series 15 stations were identified as in-homogeneous.
+For the daily temperature series (excluding Geophysics station), 89 stations were homogeneous and 44 stations had one or two break points, and for the precipitation series, 15 stations were identified as in-homogeneous.